AN/UYK-7

 The AN/UYK-7 was the standard 32-bit computer of the United States Navy for surface ship and submarine platforms, starting in 1970.
 It was used in the Navy's NTDS & Aegis combat systems and U.S. Coast Guard, and the navies of U.S. allies.
 It was also used by the U.S. Army.

+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/UYK-7" designation represents the 7th design of an Army-Navy electronic device for general utility data processing computing equipment.
+The JETDS system also now is used to name all Department of Defense electronic systems.

 Technical

 Built by UNIVAC, it used integrated circuits, had 18-bit addressing and could support multiple CPUs and I/O controllers.
 Three CPUs and two I/O controllers were a common configuration.
 Its multiprocessor architecture was based upon the UNIVAC 1108.
 An airborne version, the UNIVAC 1832, was also produced.

 Replacement

 In the mid-1980s, the UYK-7 was replaced by the AN/UYK-43 which shared the same instruction set.
 Retired systems are being cannibalized for repair parts to support systems still in use by U.S. and non-U.S. forces.